Moremar/tuto-angular/README.txt

 ng build                    Build app for deployment
-                            Bundles are created under /dist ng build --prod             Build for prod
+                            Bundles are created under /dist ng build --prod             Build for prod ng update                   Update the project to latest angular version

 WHAT IS ANGULAR ?